Ajay-pal0/Ajay-pal0/README.md

 ---

 ## SUMMARY
 Results-driven Software Developer with 3+ years of experience in building performant, scalable, and user-centric web and mobile applications.
-Specializes in modern frontend frameworks like React.js and React Native, with strong proficiency in Tailwind CSS and Material UI.
+Specializes in modern frontend frameworks like **React.js**, **Next.js**, and React Native, with strong proficiency in Tailwind CSS and Material UI.
 Demonstrated success in delivering enterprise-grade financial platforms, AI dashboards, and compliance-driven tools with measurable performance improvements and excellent UX.

 ---

 ## PROFESSIONAL HIGHLIGHTS
-- 3+ years of hands-on experience in frontend development (React.js, React Native, Tailwind CSS)
+- 3+ years of hands-on experience in frontend development (**React.js**, **Next.js**, React Native, Tailwind CSS)
 - Successfully delivered scalable solutions for accounting, HRMS, legal, and AI-based platforms
 - Built and published custom UI components and tools adopted by teams and external users
-- Deep understanding of dashboard design, data visualization, and low-latency UI performance
+- Deep understanding of dashboard design, SEO optimization, data visualization, and low-latency UI performance

 ---